sawl-an-dawnen/KingdomOfCold/README.md

 Description:

     The Chill King has grown too chill and relaxed and has tired of the heavy weight of his frozen crown.
     He has sent out a challenge!
-Any magi who can reach him shall receive the Crown of Frost…     but there is a catch.
+Any magi who can reach him shall receive the Crown of Frost…

+    but there is a CATCH.

     Any aspirant must prove their chill nature by NOT RESORTING TO VIOLENCE!
 The lands of the Kingdom of Cold are hostile and dangerous, but its people are peaceful.
     A good regent must prove their worthiness for the crown by displaying a nature predisposed to the principles of Chill.
     They must dodge danger and show a light hand when dealing with those who would impede them.